uNetworking/uWebSockets.js/README.md

 This repository is for the fork of µWebSockets.js used by [Akeno](https://github.com/the-lstv/akeno), used for building and including the µWebSockets as a module.
 It moves a bunch of the JavaScript logic to C++ for slightly better performance (though it's not an enormous difference), eliminate calls to JavaScript where possible, and for the future low level cache implementation.

+> [!NOTE] This fork will not be updated from upstream anymore.
+The last version of uWebSockets is the version that it will stay on, and all features will be added & built on top by Akeno maintainers.
+So it is safe to say the library is independent now.
+The reason is that the recent versions of uWebSockets include a lot of AI-generated code, which is against my values & against the standards of this library.
+I want to make sure that the current code is gone through in its entirety, rewritten where needed, verified, and stable.
+It is irresponsible for a critical component of this scale to include AI code in production, especially given that the library & it's developer doesn't have the best track record, and for that reason I want to ensure we aren't blindly including such code in this library.
+It's a low-quality supply chain risk I am not willing to take as I stand for software quality.
+This equally applies to any dependency of Akeno.

 #### This is *not* the main repository for Akeno - please [go there instead](https://github.com/the-lstv/akeno).

 ## Warning